Created by Elizabeth Breck

 ABOUT THE AUTHOR

-A native Californian, Elizabeth Breck has worked mainly in the field of insurance investigations, making her the real-life version of Sue Grafton’s Kinsey Millhone.
+A native Californian, Harriet-the-Spy-obsessed Elizabeth Breck has worked mainly in the field of insurance investigations, making her the real-life version of Sue Grafton’s Kinsey Millhone.
 In 2013, she decided to go back to school, earning a bachelor’s degree in writing, summa cum laude, from the University of California San Diego.
 She lives with a black Labrador named Hubert who is her best friend.

 - “Anonymous is an emotionally-wrought, angst-riddled, drop-dead terrific tale cut squarely from the cloth of Lisa Gardner and Harlan Coben.
 Elizabeth Breck introduces us to savvy and seasoned private detective Madison Kelly… mystery/thriller writing of the highest order, as riveting as it is relentless.”